-When PG is pulled high and the BYP pin voltage of the RT6250A/RT6250B is above 4.7V, an internal $3\Omega$ P-MOSFET switch connects VCC to the BYP pin while the VCC linear regulator is simultaneously turned off.
-Since the VCC is power source for internal logic devices and gate drivers, it is recommended to place an RC filter on the BYP pin to enhance power quality for the IC internal power when the bypass function is enabled.
-If the BYP pin is not used, it should be connected to ground.
+When PG is pulled high and the BYP pin of the RT6278A/RT6278B voltage is above 4.7V, an internal 3Ω P-MOSFET switch connects VCC to the BYP pin while the VCC linear regulator is simultaneously turned off.
+Since the VCC is the power source for the internal logic device and gate driver.
+If the bypass function is enabled, it is recommended to put a RC filter to the BYP pin to enhance power quality for the IC internal power.
+But, when the BYP pin is not used, it should be connected to ground.

-17.8 Current Limit
+17.8 Current-Limit Protection

-The RT6250A/RT6250B current limit is adjustable (8A,10A,12A) by the ILMT pin and it is a cycle-by-cycle "valley" type, measuring the inductor current through the synchronous rectifier during the off-time while the inductor current ramps down.
-The current is determined by measuring the voltage between source and drain of the synchronous rectifier, adding temperature compensation for greater accuracy.
+The RT6278A/RT6278B features an adjustable current limit (8A,10A, and 12A) set by the ILMT pin.
+This current limit operates on a cycle-by-cycle "valley" type, measuring the inductor current through the synchronous rectifier during the off-time while the inductor current ramps down.
+The current is determined by measuring the voltage between the source and drain of the synchronous rectifier, with added temperature compensation for greater accuracy.
 If the current exceeds the current limit, the on-time one-shot is inhibited until the inductor current ramps down below the current limit.
 Thus, only when the inductor current is well below the current limit, another on-time is permitted.
 If the output current exceeds the available inductor current (controlled by the current limit mechanism), the output voltage will drop.
 If it drops below the output undervoltage protection level (see Output Overvoltage Protection and Undervoltage Protection), the IC will stop switching to avoid excessive heat.